A simple introduction to endpoint security

 Hello,

-There are only a few days left in this year.
+There's only a little time left in the year.

-A while ago, the IPA published the Information Security White Paper 2024.
+A little while ago, the Information-technology Promotion Agency (IPA) published the Information Security White Paper 2024.

 https://www.ipa.go.jp/publish/wp-security/2024.html

-feels like we are entering an era in which both companies and individuals are required to further improve their security literacy.
+feels like we are entering an era where both companies and individuals need to improve their security literacy more than ever before.

 In this article, we will explain endpoint security products, which can be said to be the foundation of security